logchange/logchange/README.md

 🌲 When you create new merge/pull request and in the meantime you will release version, with old-fashioned `CHANGELOG.md` you have to remember, to move new changelog's entry up, to the new version section.
 With this tool you don't have to!

-🪓 If your PO is against you to use this tool in your projects, don't worry... just ask him to do `CHANGELOG.md` by his own, and he will be the first one, who will ask you to use this tool. 🔥
+🪓 If your PO is against you to use this tool in your projects, don't worry... just ask him to do `CHANGELOG.md` by himself, and he will be the first one, who will ask you to use this tool. 🔥

 **🪵 To solve these problems, this project was created.
 It allows to keep a changelog style and reduce merge request conflicts by keeping every change in a separate YAML file and generate `CHANGELOG.md` during release.**

-This tool is also helpful to create reliable release notes during your release process.
+📜 This tool is also helpful to create reliable release notes during your release process.

 ### Reference